Rational singularities for moment maps of totally negative quivers: Abstract

 \section{Abstract}

 We prove that the zero-fiber of the moment map of a totally negative quiver has rational singularities.
-Our proof consists in generalizing dimension bounds on jet spaces of this fiber, which were introduced by Budur \cite{Bud21}.
-As a consequence, we generalize results of Wyss \cite{Wys17} on the asymptotic behaviour of the number of $\mathbb{F}_{q}[t]/t^{n}$-points of quiver moment maps, when $n$ goes to infinity.
-We also transfer the rational singularities property to other moduli spaces of 2-Calabi-Yau categories, based on recent work of Davison \cite{Dav21a}.
+Our proof consists in generalizing dimension bounds on jet spaces of this fiber, which were introduced by Budur.
+We also transfer the rational singularities property to other moduli spaces of objects in 2-Calabi-Yau categories, based on recent work of Davison.

+This has interesting arithmetic applications on quiver moment maps and moduli spaces of objects in 2-Calabi-Yau categories.
+First, we generalize results of Wyss on the asymptotic behaviour of counts of jets of quiver moment maps over finite fields.
+Moreover, we interpret the limit of counts of jets on a given moduli space as its $p$-adic volume under a canonical measure analogous to the measure built by Carocci, Orecchia and Wyss on certain moduli spaces of coherent sheaves.